Muhammad Bakhtiyar Khalji: Death and aftermath

-As Bakhtiyar Khalji lay ill and exhausted in Devkot after defeated by Tibetans, he was assassinated by Ali Mardan Khalji.
+As Bakhtiyar Khalji lay ill and exhausted in Devkot after defeated by Tibetans, he was assassinated by Ali Mardan Khalji in August 1206.

 The Khalji noblemen then appointed Muhammad Shiran Khalji as Bakhtiyar's successor.
 Loyal troops under Shiran Khalji and Subedar Aulia Khan avenged Ikhtiyar's death, imprisoning Ali Mardan Khalji.
-Eventually Ali Mardan fled to Delhi and provoked the Sultan of Delhi Qutb al-Din Aibak to invade Bengal, who sent an army under Qayemaz Rumi, the governor of Awadh, to dethrone Shiran Khalji.
+Eventually Ali Mardan fled to Delhi and provoked the Sultan of Delhi Qutb al-Din Aibak to conquer Bengal, who sent an army under Qayemaz Rumi, the governor of Awadh, to dethrone Shiran Khalji.
 Shiran fled to Dinajpur where he later died.

 Ghiyas-ud-din Iwaz Khalji assisted the invasion and assumed the governorship of Bengal in 1208.
 But shortly after, he yielded power to Ali Mardan willingly, when the latter returned from Delhi in 1210.
 However, the nobles of Bengal conspired against and assassinated Ali Mardan in 1212.
 Iwaj Khalji assumed power again and proclaimed his independence from the Delhi sultanate.

 Legacy

 Muhammad Bakhtiyar Khalji had the Khutbah read and coins struck in his name.
 Mosques, madrasas, and khanqahs arose through Bakhtiyar's patronage, and his example was imitated by his successors.
+According to Muhammad Yusuf Siddiq, Muhammad Bakhtiyar Khalji's swift conquest of Bengal succeeded largely because the Sena rulers had failed to win the support of the common people—both Hindus and Buddhists.
+The Senas, originally Brahman Kshatriyas from southern India, were culturally, linguistically (they did not speak Bengali), and religiously alienated from the local population.
+Their strict enforcement of the caste system further deepened social divisions.
+In contrast, Bakhtiyar Khalji quickly gained the goodwill of the indigenous people through an inclusive approach.
+He even funded the construction of a Buddhist monastery, which helped foster early mutual respect and understanding between the local population and Muslim migrants.

+Muhammad Mojlum Khan writes that Bakhtiyar Khalji built an inclusive administrative system in Bengal and actively weakened the oppressive Brahmanical caste system, freeing the masses from long-standing social bondage and destitution.
+His benevolent and humane approach won over Hindus and Buddhists, leading to voluntary conversions and a growing Muslim population.
+He further assesses Khalji as a liberal and enlightened ruler who pioneered Islamic thought, culture, and civilization in Bengal and northern India.

 Bakhtiyar is revered as Pir Sahib by the locals of Pirpal village.
-Every year on Thursday of the month of Baishakh, festival is organised at the Bakhtiyar Khilji Shrine in Gangarampur where prayer is offered by Muslims.
+Every year on Thursday of the month of Baishakh, festival is organised at the Bakhtiyar Khilji Shrine in Gangarampur where prayer is offered by Muslims and Hindus alike.